eyeofnet/Monet/README.md

 Note that after running the `GraphAST.java` script, you may have to manually open the Monet window by selecting the `Window -> MonetPlugin` option from the CodeBrowser menu.

+Monet uses the JUNG library for graphics with the default mouse handler:
+* Left mouse drag to pan
+* Left mouse drag + shift for rotation
+* Left mouse drag + ctrl for shear effect
+* Scroll wheel to zoom